ADOP: Approximate Differentiable One-Pixel Point Rendering: Neural Rendering Pipeline

-\subsection{Stochastic Point Discarding}
+\subsubsection{Stochastic Point Discarding}

-During further performance analysis we found that especially at the small resolution layers, hundreds of points can pass the fuzzy depth-test of a single pixel.
-To reduce this number to a reasonable range, we apply a stochastic point-discarding technique similar to \cite{enderton2010stochastic}.
-As a first step, we compute the world-space radius $r_{world}$ for each point inside its local neighborhood.
-This radius is projected into screen-space during rendering, which gives a rough approximation of the circular splat-size $r_{screen}$.
-Based on the splat-size we can then discard points stochastically to obtain a desired number of points per pixel.
-For example, if we want to render roughly one point per pixel and we have computed the screen-space splat size as one quarter of a pixel, then we want to discard this point by a probability of $\frac{3}{4}$.
-We achieve this by assigning each point a uniform random value $\beta \in [0,1]$ and render it only if the following condition succeeds:
+Especially at small resolution layers, hundreds of points can pass the fuzzy depth-test of a single pixel, resulting in dramatic overdraw.
+To reduce this number, we apply a stochastic point-discarding technique similar to \citet{enderton2010stochastic}.
+In a preprocess, we compute the world-space radius $r_{world}$ as the distance to the $4th$-nearest point.
+This radius is projected into screen-space during rendering, giving an approximation of the circular splat-size $r_{\mathbf screen}$.
+Based on this size we then discard points stochastically to obtain a desired number of points per pixel by assigning each point a uniform random value $\beta \in [0,1]$ and rendering it only if the following condition is met:

 The parameter $\gamma$ roughly controls how many points are rendered per pixel.
-For example, if $\gamma=1$ all points with $r_{screen} > 1$ are rendered because $\sqrt{1-\beta}$ is always less than one.
-Only if a point covers less than one pixel, Eq. \eqref{eq:discard} starts discarding points based on the sampled $\gamma$.
-In our experiments, we use $\gamma=1.5$ for all datasets and scenes.
-The effect of stochastic discarding is visualized in Figure \ref{fig:sampling} by coloring each pixel based on the number of blended points.
-A blue color means that only a few points have been blended, while a red color indicates that over 100 points contribute to that pixel.
-Using our stochastic discarding technique (right images), the point density is close to uniform over the image.
+In our experiments, we use $\gamma=1.5$ for all datasets and scenes, see also Fig.~\ref{fig:abl_disc}.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}